Myofascial Release Self-Treatment

 *Your intuition will also be an active role in guiding your own self treatment.
 Trust what phrases and images come to mind.
 Avoid someone telling what to feel or suggesting a reason for your tension.
 Any messages that come to you are for your interpretation or just to hear and let go of.

 *Avoid the “Why” revolving door.
 Avoid over analyzing things and asking the why question.
 There are many things that we will never know the why to.
-There are times we need to just give ourself permission to let go.
-Any images, words, phrases that pass through our mind during the releases, we allow to blow through us.
+There are times we need to just give ourselves permission to let go.
+Any images, words, or phrases that pass through your mind during the releases don’t need to be analyzed.
+Simply acknowledge them, express gratitude, and let them fase away.

 Never release an area with a broken bone, open wounds, hernia whether fixed of not, abdominal releases during pregnancy, post-surgical areas without a doctor’s consent when less than 2 months out (please ensure that the wound has fully healed internally and externally), no cranial work immediately post CVA or TBI.
 Always listen to your body and that gut instinct.
 If something doesn’t feel right, don’t do it.